-After successfully completing this program, students may be eligible to transfer to upper class levels at a four-year college or university.

-Students should check the anthropology major requirements at the institution to which they plan to transfer.
+After successfully completing this program students may be eligible to transfer to upper class levels in anthropology at a four-year college or university.
+Students should consult the catalog for the institution to which they plan to transfer in order to establish the graduation and anthropology major requirements and determine the transferability of Pima Community College courses.